Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

 ### TraceBase Setup

-Ensure you are the `tracebase` user, the environment is activated, and that you are in the repository directory:
+Ensure the `tracebase` user is active, the environment is activated, and that the current directory is the repository
+directory:

     sudo -iu tracebase
     source /usr/local/tracebase/bin/activate